 Hire Rajasthani Folk Dancer Udaipur | Bhawai | Kalbeliya | Ghoomar | Chari Dancer Booking

-Rajsthani Folk Dance Music the dances of Rajasthan are so inviting and engaging that they are bound to induce you to tap a foot or two along with the dancers.
+Rajsthani Folk Dance Music The dances of Rajasthan are so inviting and engaging that they are bound to induce you to tap a foot or two along with the dancers.
 Rajasthani dances are essentially folk dances tracing their origin to rural customs and traditions.
 What is more interesting is that keeping alive the numerous dance forms are not the professional dancers but the ordinary rural men and women of Rajasthan.
-The dancers practicing these dance forms are, till date, religiously following the age old traditions and that’s where, the beauty of these dances lies.
-Apart from the simple expressions and daring movements that add beauty to the dances, there are the vibrant and colorful costumes adorned by the dancers.
-For the dancers of Rajasthan, the Thar Desert is the centre stage which enhances the beauty of the dances at the backdrop of the setting sun.
+The dancers practicing these dance forms are, to date, religiously following the age-old traditions and that’s where the beauty of these dances lies.
+Apart from the simple expressions and daring movements that add beauty to the dances, there are vibrant and colorful costumes adorned by the dancers.
+For the dancers of Rajasthan, the Thar Desert is the center stage which enhances the beauty of the dances at the backdrop of the setting sun.
 Some of the folk dances of Rajasthan are illustrated herein.

 Expositions of stillness of the desert evening and the upsurge of life in the short-lived rainy season or helix are filled with rhythmic dance found in almost limitless variations in Rajasthan.
 The colourful people of Rajasthan live life to the hilt.
 After hard work in the remorseless, harsh desert sun and the rocky terrain, they seek a relief from their exhausting work by letting themselves enthrall in gay abandon.
 Their evocative and soulful music provides the perfect accompaniment to their vigorous and unsophisticated dancing.